 - You find learning new things stressful.

-- You often forget what you just read.
+- You frequently forget what you just read.

-- Your sense of direction is poor and you frequently get lost.
+- Your sense of direction is poor and you often get lost.

 - Your reaction time is slow and you sometimes drive under the speed limit.